New York State Public Health Corps

 3. Facilitate connections among the community level public health stakeholders required to strengthen and sustain public health learning and partnerships.

-Candidates for the full time and part time positions with the NYSPHC Fellowship Program, include recent graduates and students advanced in their studies in public health programs, nursing schools and medical schools, retired medical professionals, and community members.
-To build public health capacity, and a shared language for health improvement, all NYSPHC fellows will be concurrently enrolled in Cornell University’s Public Health Essentials Certificate Program, an online training designed to teach and review fundamental public health principles.
-Individuals with training in public health, medicine, dentistry, nursing, pharmacology/pharmacy, allied health, social services, communications and information technology, logistics planning, education, and emergency health programs are encouraged to apply.
+Candidates for the full-time and part-time paid positions with the NYSPHC Fellowship include individuals with training or experience in nursing, allied health, healthcare, social services, communications, information technology, logistics, planning, education, data science, emergency health, and public health.
+Whatever your expertise, communities all over the state need your help and we encourage you to apply.
+To build public health capacity, and a shared language for health improvement, all NYSPHC Fellows will be concurrently enrolled in Cornell University’s Public Health Essentials Certificate Program, an online training designed to teach and review fundamental public health principles.

 Stay Informed and Act